-Shareholder Proposals for 2020 Annual Meeting of Shareholders
+Shareholder Proposals for 2021 Annual Meeting of Shareholders

 Teradyne's bylaws set forth the procedures a shareholder must follow to nominate a director or to bring other business before a shareholder meeting.

-For shareholders who wish to nominate a candidate for director at the 2020 Annual Meeting of Shareholders, Teradyne must receive the nomination not less than 50 days or more than 90 days prior to the meeting.
+For shareholders who wish to nominate a candidate for director at the 2021 Annual Meeting of Shareholders, Teradyne must receive the nomination not less than 50 days or more than 90 days prior to the meeting.
 In the event a shareholder is given less than 65 days' prior notice of the meeting date (whether by notice mailed to the shareholder or through public disclosure), to be timely, the shareholder's notice of nomination must be received no later than the close of business on the fifteenth day following the earlier of the day on which notice of the meeting date was mailed or publicly disclosed.
+The shareholder's notice of nomination must provide information regarding both the nominee and the shareholder making the nomination, including, among other things, for both name, address, occupation of each person and shares held by each such person.
+In addition, the nominating shareholder must represent that such person intends to appear in person or by proxy at the meeting.
+A complete list of the requirements for nominating a candidate for director may be found in Teradyne's bylaws.

-The shareholder's notice of nomination must provide information regarding the nominee, including name, address, occupation and shares held by the shareholder making the proposal.
-The Nominating and Corporate Governance Committee will consider any nominee properly presented by a shareholder and will make a recommendation to the Board.
-After full consideration by the Board, the shareholder presenting the nomination will be notified of the Board's decision.
+In addition, the Nominating and Corporate Governance Committee will consider candidates properly suggested by a shareholder and will make a recommendation to the Board.
+After full consideration by the Board, the shareholder suggesting the candidate will be notified of the Board's decision.

-If a shareholder wishes to bring matters other than proposals that will be included in the proxy materials before the 2020 Annual Meeting of Shareholders, Teradyne must receive notice within the timelines described above for director nominations.
-If a shareholder who wishes to present a proposal but fails to notify Teradyne in time, that shareholder will not be entitled to present the proposal at the meeting.
-If, however, notwithstanding the requirements of the bylaws, the proposal is brought before the meeting, then under the SEC's proxy rules, the proxies Teradyne solicits with respect to the 2020 Annual Meeting of Shareholders will confer discretionary voting authority with respect to the shareholder's proposal on the persons selected to vote the proxies.
+If a shareholder wishes to bring matters other than proposals that will be included in the proxy materials before the 2021 Annual Meeting of Shareholders, Teradyne must receive notice within the timelines described above for director nominations.
+A complete list of the requirements for bringing such proposals may be found in Teradyne's bylaws.
+If a shareholder wishes to present a proposal but fails to notify Teradyne within the prescribed time periods or otherwise comply with the requirements in Teradyne's bylaws, that shareholder will not be entitled to present the proposal at the meeting.

+SEC rules permit management to vote proxies in its discretion with respect to such matters if Teradyne advises shareholders how management intends to vote.
+Accordingly, if, notwithstanding the requirements of the bylaws, the proposal is brought before the meeting, then under the SEC's proxy rules, the proxies Teradyne solicits with respect to the 2021 Annual Meeting of Shareholders will confer discretionary voting authority with respect to the shareholder's proposal on the persons selected to vote the proxies.
 If a shareholder makes a timely notification, the proxies may still exercise discretionary voting authority under circumstances consistent with the SEC's proxy rules.

-If a shareholder wishes to bring a proposal intended for inclusion in Teradyne's proxy materials to be furnished to all shareholders entitled to vote at the 2020 Annual Meeting of Shareholders, Teradyne must receive notice pursuant to SEC Rule 14a-8 no later than November 29, 2019.
+If a shareholder wishes to include a proposal in Teradyne's proxy materials to be furnished to all shareholders entitled to vote at the 2021 Annual Meeting of Shareholders, Teradyne must receive notice pursuant to SEC Rule 14a-8 no later than November 27, 2020.
+All such proposals must comply with the requirements of SEC Rule 14a-8.